nathannbui/C-T-T/README.md

 5. **Marking Tasks as Complete**
    - Click the checkbox next to any task to mark it as complete/incomplete

-## Browser Support

-This application works in all modern browsers that support ES6+ features:
-- Chrome
-- Firefox
-- Safari
-- Edge

 ## License